AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Partisan.md

 - Hit Points per Level: 10 + your Constitution modifier + your Willpower modifier per partisan level
 ### Proficiencies

-- Weapons: 1 martial weapon style of your choice
+- 2 levels of a weapon style of your choice
-- Armor: None
-- Tools: None
-- Saving Throws: None
-- Skills: 1 level of Intimidation
-### Equipment

-The partisan class does not grant any special equipment.
 - - -
 ## Class Features
 ### Battle Trance